East Dailey, West Virginia

 East Dailey is a census-designated place (CDP) in Randolph County, West Virginia, United States.
-As of the 2010 census, its population was 557.
+As of the 2020 census, its population was 469 (down from 557 at the 2010 census).
 It is located within the Monongahela National Forest adjacent to the Tygart Valley River.
 East Dailey and its Old Timer's Camp are host to the Elkhenge Music Festival.